 The LPI RAM is the main LPI cache and it stores the LPI properties and pending information.

-The GICT_ERR<n>MISCO register reports data for LPI error records 9-10 shown in the following table.
+The following table shows the information that GICT_ERR<n>MISCO.Data provides for the LPI error records.

 Table 4-12: LPI RAM errors, records 9-10